skyejacobson/HelixHTB/README.md

 # HelixHTB
-Personal writeup of the Helix HTB the machine
+Personal writeup of the Helix HTB machine

 ### Test was done over the course of multiple machine resets so IP addresses may differ ###